gregwhitaker/gradle-gitignore/README.md

 Gradle plugin for generating .gitignore files using [gitignore.io](http://gitignore.io).

 ## Features
-* Templates supplied by gitignore.io so they are always up to date.
+* Templates supplied by gitignore.io, so they are always up-to-date.

 * Automatic generation of the gitignore file based on the following project facets:
     * Programming Languages